 Serious animal and human bites can get infected if they're not checked and treated quickly.

 Always seek medical advice if you have been bitten by an animal or person and the bite has broken the skin.
-As although serious infections are rare it can occassinally spread into the blood (Sepsis)
+As although serious infections are rare it can occasionally spread into the blood (Sepsis)

 Serious infections such as tetanus and rabies are extremely rare in the UK, but it's important to get serious bites looked at as treatment to prevent these infections may be recommended.